fabricat/openvpn-service-helper/README.md

 Moreover, it requires `systemctl` (to manage `openvpn` services) and `dialog` (to show menus).

+### Guide
+1. put your OpenVPN configuration file in `/etc/openvpn/client/`
+1. the file name must end with `.conf`: rename it, if necessary
+1. clone or download this repository
+1. execute the script `openvpn.sh`

 ### Hint
-In order to avoid interruptions by "sudo with password", you can exec `sudo visudo -f /etc/sudoers.d/openvpn` and add the following configuration:
+In order to avoid annoyances caused by "sudo with password", you can exec `sudo visudo -f /etc/sudoers.d/openvpn` and add the following lines to your configuration:
 ```
 ### Allow client OpenVPN service management
 Cmnd_Alias  OPENVPN = /bin/systemctl start openvpn-client@*, /bin/systemctl status openvpn-client@*, /bin/systemctl stop openvpn-cl$